mariakopsacheili/Machine-Learning-Second-Project-Clustering/README.md

 # Machine-Learning-Second-Project-Clustering
-This is a machine learning project focused on Clustring.
+This is a machine learning project focused on Clustring (Unsupervised).